I’m not good at telling stories. That’s why I write them down.

 I lived in Berlin, London and Copenhagen.
 Now I’m based in Zurich, Switzerland, where I’m completing my masters degree in political economy and philosophy and spend my days thinking about things that matter more than you or me.

 Since I tend to meet interesting people along the way, I started a project called #tavolagrandezh.
 Its aim is to bring together young bright things to discuss brave ideas and real-world challenges.
-And because I love discovering new places and people, I co-founded Bande de Coquins, a weekly editorial about Zurich.
+And because this city lacks a serious rascal, I co-founded Bande de Coquins, a weekly editorial about Zurich.

 I like photography, too.
 Alongside my written work you also find a visual diary on this page.
 All photos are taken by me, unless stated otherwise.